MANTA TRUST

 The Maamunagau lagoon is an important feeding ground for juvenile manta rays as the large lagoonal system provides protective shelter from predators and an abundance of planktonic food for many juveniles during the North East monsoon months of December to April.

 Manta rays are among the most charismatic creatures in our oceans.
 With the largest brain of all fish species, their intelligence and curiosity make encounters with these animals a truly amazing experience.
-Here at InterContinental Maldives Maamunagau Resort, we promote sustainable tourism, ensuring guests are properly briefed on how to swim with manta rays to ensure their encounter is as enjoyable and sustainable as possible.
+Here at InterContinental Maldives Maamunagau Resort, we promote sustainable tourism, ensuring guests are properly briefed on how to swim with manta rays in Maldives to ensure their encounter is as enjoyable and sustainable as possible.

 NAME AND ADOPT A MANTA